-The former Royal Air Force Station Kenley, more commonly known as RAF Kenley (now known as Kenley Aerodrome) was a station of the Royal Flying Corps in World War I and continued in the hands of the RAF.
+Royal Air Force Station Kenley, more commonly known as RAF Kenley was a station of the Royal Flying Corps in World War I and continued in the hands of the RAF.

-Flying commenced in 1917, and ceased to be active in 1959.
-The airfield at Kenley now hosts 615 Volunteer Gliding Squadron (VGS), a Royal Air Force gliding squadron of the Air Cadet Organisation and The Surrey Hills Gliding Club.
+Flying commenced in 1917, and ceased to be front-line active in 1959 after which it took on more of a training role.
+The airfield at Kenley now hosts 615 Volunteer Gliding Squadron (VGS), a Royal Air Force gliding squadron of the 2 Flying Training School and The Surrey Hills Gliding Club.

 In 1936, Kenley became home to Sector B, HQ of No 11 Group Fighter Command, responsible for the airfields of Croydon, Friston, Gatwick, Redhill and Shoreham.
 In 1939, two new concrete runways were built to accommodate Hurricanes and Spitfires.